apostrophecms/apostrophe-documentation/docs/tutorials/howtos/ckeditor.md

     self.beforeCkeditorInline = function() {
       // Mess around with the `config` object about to be passed to CKEditor self.config.removePlugins = 'man-i-hate-this-particular-plugin';
+      // Disable Underline (as happens by default), but leave
+      // Superscript and Subscript enabled as potential toolbar items self.config.removeButtons = 'Underline';
     };
   }
 });